This post may contain affiliate links, please see our Privacy Policy for details.

 Can I make it in advance?

-Yes, you can make the recipe ahead of time up until assembling the tart.
+Yes, you can make the recipe ahead of time up until you assemble the tart.
 Store the Bleu cheese filling it in the fridge in an airtight container.
 I recommend assembling and baking at the last minute as the Bleu cheese filling will act as a soufflé and is better served right out of the oven.

 Blue Cheese Soufflé Tart in a tart mould